AkerBP/deos-cognite-functions-template/README.md

 ```
 To get the daily average leakage rate, we group the data by date, calculate the mean value for each date.
 To get in units of [L/min] we multiply by tank volume and divide by 100.

-## Updating time series at prescribed schedules
+## Deployment of Cognite Function and scheduling
-This section outlines the procedure we use for writing new data to a time series at a given schedule.
-To run our Cognite Function on a prescribed schedule, we first make an instance of this function with the Python SDK (code snippets from `run_functions.ipynb`)
+This section outlines the procedure for creating a Cognite function for CDF, deployment and scheduling using Cognite's Python SDK.
+*A client secret is required to deploy the function to CDF.
+This means that we need to authenticate with a Cognite client using app registration (see section Authentication with Python SDK), **not** through interactive login.
+This requirement is not yet specified in the documentation from Cognite.
+The message of improving their documentation of Cognite functions has been conveyed to the CDF team to hopefully resolve any confusions regarding deployment.*

+The first step is to create an instance of the `handle` function to be deployed to CDF (code snippets from `run_functions.ipynb`)
 ```
 func_drainage = client.functions.create(
     name="avg-drainage-rate",